-Blueberry Crumb Muffins are a great start to any day!
-A light muffin loaded with fresh blueberries and topped with a classic streusel topping will soon become a favorite breakfast or snack.
-Make this recipe for blueberry muffins in large batches for sharing with friends and neighbors.
+Blueberry Crumb Muffins are a great start to your day!
+This is a light muffin loaded with fresh blueberries and topped with a classic streusel topping will soon become a favorite breakfast or snack.
+Make this recipe in large batches for sharing with friends and neighbors.

 HOW TO MAKE BLUEBERRY CRUMB MUFFINS

 Once you have your ingredients all out and measured, you will make your streusel topping.
 This includes flour, sugar, cinnamon, nutmeg, and melted butter.
-Set this aside until your batter for the muffins is ready.
+Set this aside until your batter is ready.

 When making the blueberry crumb muffin batter, you want to mix dry ingredients together then add your wet ingredients to the batter.
 Mix until they are just combined, and add blueberries last making sure you fold them in gently.
 The key to light fluffy muffins is to avoid over mixing.